sparkling-graph/sparkling-graph-docs/eigenvector.rst

 	// load your graph (for example using Graph loading API)

 	val centralityGraph: Graph[Double, _] = graph.eigenvectorCentrality()
-	// Graph where each vertex is asociated with its closenss centrality
+	// Graph where each vertex is asociated with its eigenvector centrality

 You can also compute eigenvector centrality for graph treating it as undirected one: